 You as an educator may also have questions about Social Security and our online resources.
 It is important to check your Social Security Statement each year to verify the accuracy of your earnings.

-With a my Social Security account, you can estimate your future benefits at different ages when you may want to start receiving benefits.
+With a personal my Social Security account, you can estimate your future benefits at different ages when you may want to start receiving benefits.

 For more information, or to find out if you might be affected, visit our See how your pension may affect your benefits page.